-The FWC's planned funding for South Florida Ecosystem restoration during FY 2015/2016 includes:
+Some of the FWC's planned funding for South Florida Ecosystem restoration during FY 2016-2017 includes:

-- Law Enforcement (\$23,030,283) - Division of Freshwater Fisheries (\$375,000) - Florida Wildlife Research Institute (\$215,000) - Division of Habitat and Species Conservation (\$28,918,525)
+- Division of Habitat and Species Conservation (\$29,957,723) - Law Enforcement (\$23,030,283) - Division of Freshwater Fisheries (\$383,000) - Fish and Wildlife Research Institute (\$215,000)

-Florida Department of Transportation (\$15,405,765)
+Florida Department of Transportation (\$52,514,958)

-The Florida Department of Transportation (FDOT) is a leader among transportation agencies in the nation for protecting wildlife and redesigning roadways to restore natural water flow to over-drained areas.
+The Florida Department of Transportation (FDOT) is a leader among transportation agencies in the nation for protecting wildlife and redesigning roadways to restore natural water flow to overdrained areas.
 The FDOT is also a leader in providing funding and technical assistance to plan and implement greenways and trails.
-Many of these programs have been implemented in south Florida, particularly the Big Cypress Swamp (Interstate 75/Alligator Alley), Tamiami Trail, U.S. 1 to the Florida Keys, and SR 786/PGA Boulevard.
-The FDOT also funds wildlife and habitat mitigation efforts ranging from seagrass restoration in the Indian River Lagoon and sea turtle lighting along the southeast coast to the purchase of Florida panther habitat in southwest Florida.
+The FDOT highlights two projects in this fiscal year's plan: